 ALSO READED files charge sheet against tycoon Gagan Dhawan in Rs 5,000 cr PMLA case SC eases bail condition in money laundering cases PMLA case: Hawala dealer Aslam Wani's ED custody extended till August 20 Money laundering by Indians via foreign markets: Sebi probe hits hurdle Titan: Jewellery demand, margins to boost profit

+Besides, more than 300,000 persons have been disqualified for holding the post of director at registered companies for failing to comply with regulatory requirements.
 Of these directors, over 200,000 disqualified directors were on the board of deregistered companies.